 When is it appropriate to issue an ABN?

-As we explain here, “you should only have a patient sign an ABN when you’re providing services that you know are:
+As we explain in this blog post, “you should only have a patient sign an ABN when you’re providing services that you know are:

 - not covered by Medicare, or